Smayan-n/RemoteLink/README.md

 ## What It Does

-RemoteLink captures radio signals from standard 433.92 MHz remotes (like ceiling fan, garage door, or LED light remotes) using a USB software-defined radio (SDR), decodes them in real time, and maps them to custom computer actions—keyboard shortcuts, macros, multi-button combos, or even virtual keyboard input.
+RemoteLink captures radio signals from standard 433.92 MHz remotes using the EV1527 Protocol (like ceiling fan, garage door, or LED light remotes) using a USB software-defined radio (SDR), decodes them in real time, and maps them to custom computer actions—keyboard shortcuts, macros, multi-button combos, or even virtual keyboard input.

 ## Quick Start